St Arnaud

 An assessment of population growth drivers in St Arnaud reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for covered SA2 areas and VIC State Government's Regional/LGA projections from 2023 for areas not covered by ABS data, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas until 2041.
-Based on these aggregated projections, the St Arnaud (SA2) is expected to grow by approximately 296 persons by 2041, reflecting a total gain of about 13.9% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, they use VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Projected demographic shifts indicate a population increase just below the median of Australia's non-metropolitan areas, with St Arnaud expected to gain 303 persons by 2041, reflecting a total growth of 14.1% over the 17 years.

 Frequently Asked Questions - Population